The Rio Grande: A Ribbon of Life and Tradition

 The MRGCD: for the Benefit of New Mexico

 At the time of the Conservancy’s creation in 1923, the flow of the Rio Grande through central New Mexico fluctuated dangerously and unpredictably.
-Development and deforestation in Colorado since the 1880s had raised the levels of silt in the river, which led to increased sedimentation.
+Development and deforestation in Colorado, since the 1880s, had raised the levels of silt in the river, which led to increased sedimentation.
 These deposits then began to collect in the middle Rio Grande valley—where the river first widens and slows—thus raising the level of the riverbed and the surrounding water table.
 The shallow water table throughout the valley turned over 60,000 acres of farmland into swamps or alkali and salt grass fields.
 Frequent floods often destroyed entire villages; one scoured a path right through what is now downtown Albuquerque.
 Also, the existing irrigation systems were insufficient and primitive; many were hundreds of years old and desperately needed rehabilitation.
 The MRGCD was created to provide flood protection from the Rio Grande, drain swamplands and provide irrigation water to farmlands.
 By 1935, the Conservancy District had built the storage dam at El Vado and the diversion dams at Cochiti, Angostura, Isleta, and San Acacia to manage its water.
 The Conservancy had also dug 17 miles of new drainage and irrigation canals, and incorporated another 214 miles of existing canal into the system.
 Nearly 200 miles of riverside levees and a system of jetties and checks alongside the river protected against floods.
-The drains funneled water away, lowered the water table, dried the land and reclaimed it for agriculture.

 The Great Depression and the 1940s